 Flag 0x6D activates a message viewer (Nice On!, Nice Shot!, etc.).
 Press D-Left or D-Right to select a message, and D-Down to view it.

 Information about the build date of the ROM is shown at the top of the screen when the SRAM editor is enabled:

 ROM :Mon Jul 19 18:50:42 1999

-To display this menu in the US version of the game, use the gameshark code:
+To display this menu in the game, use the gameshark code:

 This will show certain variables on the screen that are relevant in calculating the shot trajectory.
 However, this menu is a little difficult to read and, depending on the game region, may be displayed in units that differ from those normally shown by the game.